patricklafrance/wmfnext-shell/README.md

 Still, we can get very close to iframes failure isolation by leveraging React Router [Outlet](https://reactrouter.com/en/main/components/outlet) component and routes [errorElement](https://reactrouter.com/en/main/route/error-element) prop.

 Our host application `RootLayout` component is already rendering an `Outlet` component.
-Therefore, to support failure isolation, all we have to do is adding a nested pathless route with an `errorElement` prop under the root layout to catch unmanaged errors from modules.
+Therefore, to support failure isolation, we only need to add a nested pathless route with an `errorElement` property under the root layout to catch unmanaged errors from modules.

 👉 First, let's create a `RootErrorBoundary` component in the host application to handle errors.